| 4 mins read

 Who Discovered Machu Picchu?

-In 1911, an avid explorer and Yale University professor named Hiram Bingham III discovered the ruins of Machu Picchu, which were mostly overgrown and covered up at the time.
+In 1911, American explorer and Yale University professor Hiram Bingham III brought international attention to the ruins of Machu Picchu, which were largely overgrown at the time, although local communities were already aware of the site.

 How Was Machu Picchu Discovered?